-Tuition for Mount Holyoke College is $49,780 for the 2018/2019 academic year.
-This is 75% more expensive than the national average private non-profit four year college tuition of $28,471.
-The cost is 54% more expensive than the average Massachusetts tuition of $32,758 for 4 year colleges.
-Tuition ranks 65th in Massachusetts amongst 4 year colleges for affordability and is the 18th most expensive 4 year college in the state.
+Tuition for Mount Holyoke College is $52,040 for the 2019/2020 academic year.
+This is 78% more expensive than the national average private non-profit four year college tuition of $29,191.
+Mount Holyoke College is one of the 100 most expensive colleges in the America, coming in 96th on our Expensive 100 Ranking.
+The cost is 54% more expensive than the average Massachusetts tuition of $33,712 for 4 year colleges.
+Tuition ranks 67th in Massachusetts amongst 4 year colleges for affordability and is the 16th most expensive 4 year college in the state.
 Price does not vary by residence.

 |Financial Aid Summary|

 |Average Total Grant Aid||$34,470|

 |Average Amount of Pell Grant Aid||$4,865|

 The average net total cost of attendance for different levels of family income after federal, state or local government, institutional grant and scholarship aid are awarded.
 Data last published for the 2018/2019 academic year.

 |$48,001 to $75,000||$17,860|

 |$75,001 to $110,000||$20,586|

 CollegeCalc has estimated typical coverage of the annual in-state tuition and living expenses of $69,578.
 Breakdown is based on average grant aid and federal loan aid which will vary based on your family income.